 Given my risk profile, I would rather pursue a fund that could return 25 percent with a 25 percent drawdown than one that could return 70 percent with a 70 percent drawdown.
 The more capital you accumulate, the more important capital preservation becomes.
 Give my wife and I don't have jobs (FIRE), we more heavily rely on our investments to cover our living expenses.

-I founded Financial Samurai in 2009, and it has since been read by more than 100 million people.
+I founded Financial Samurai in 2009 and helped kickstart the modern-day FIRE movement.
+Since then, this site has since been read by more than 100 million people.
 My mission is to help you achieve financial freedom sooner rather than later, based on real world experience and disciplined decision making.
 Join 60,000+ subscribers to my free weekly newsletter where I keep you abreast of the most important events.

 RVI drops 8% after opening — not a good sign for Fundrise VCX.